2018 Laura Ziskin Lifetime Achievement Awardee

 Mira Nair is the rare prolific filmmaker who fluidly moves between Hollywood and independent cinema.
 After several years of making documentary films, Mira Nair made a stunning entry onto the world stage with her debut feature film Salaam Bombay! in 1988.
 Now hailed as a classic, the film has received more than 25 international awards including an Academy Award nomination for Best Foreign Language Film, and the Caméra d’Or Award at the Cannes Film Festival.
-In 2001, Monsoon Wedding won the Golden Lion at the Venice Film Festival, and became one of the highest grossing foreign films of all time.
-She recently finished directing the Disney production Queen of Katwe starring Lupita Nyong’o and David Oyelwo.
-The film is based on the true story of the Ugandan chess prodigy, Phiona Mutesi.
-She is also working on the musical adaptation of Monsoon Wedding which is scheduled to open on Broadway in 2016.
+In 2001, Monsoon Wedding won the Golden Lion at the Venice Film Festival, and became one of the highest-grossing foreign films of all time.
+Her most recent film is Disney’s Queen of Katwe.
+She is working on the musical adaptation of Monsoon Wedding.

 Jodie Foster’s stunning performances as a rape survivor in The Accused and as Special Agent Clarice Starling in the hit thriller The Silence of the Lambs earned her two Academy Awards® for Best Actress and a reputation as one of the most critically acclaimed actresses of her generation.
 In total, Foster has appeared in more than 40 films.
 Foster made her motion picture directorial debut in 1991 with the highly acclaimed Little Man Tate, in which she also starred.
 Foster founded Egg Pictures in 1992 and the company produced Nell, for which Foster earned an Academy Award® nomination for Best Actress.
-Audiences recently saw Foster in Elysium opposite Matt Damon.
 Her upcoming directing project will be the thriller Money Monster starring George Clooney and Julia Roberts.

-During almost 30 years in the motion picture business, Sherry Lansing was involved in the production, marketing, and distribution of more than 200 films, including Academy Award winners Forrest Gump(1994), Braveheart (1995), and Titanic (1997).
-Throughout her film career, Lansing earned a reputation as a trailblazer, a visionary leader, and a creative filmmaker.
+During almost 30 years in the motion picture business, Sherry Lansing was involved in the production, marketing, and distribution of more than 200 films, including Academy Award winners Forrest Gump, Braveheart, and Titanic.
+Throughout her career, Lansing earned a reputation as a trailblazer, a visionary leader, and a creative filmmaker.
 In 1980, she became the first woman to head a major film studio when she was appointed President of 20th Century Fox.
 Later, as an independent producer, Lansing was responsible for such successful films as, Fatal Attraction, The Accused, School Ties, Indecent Proposal, and Black Rain.
 Returning to the executive ranks in 1992, she was named Chairman and CEO of Paramount Pictures and began an unprecedented tenure that lasted more than 12 years (1992 – 2005).

 Gale Anne Hurd is one of the industry’s most respected and innovative film and television producers.
 Over the course of her career, Hurd has developed and produced films that routinely garner Academy Award nominations, and TV programs that win Emmys and shatter ratings records.
 By continually selecting daring material, championing technological innovations, and remaining hands-on in her approach, Hurd has carved out a leading position in the previously male-dominated world of the blockbuster, and become a recognized creator of iconic cultural touchstones.
 After a successful rise from Roger Corman’s executive assistant to head of marketing, Hurd’s production career launched with the production of The Terminator.
 This success was quickly followed with Aliens, which received seven nominations and two Academy Awards, and the Oscar-winning films The Abyss and Terminator 2: Judgment Day.